More than $2.2 million raised and spent for $53k-a-year job

 “It’s just astonishing that the price tag for running for office just continues to shatter the ceiling into the stratosphere,” Rothschild said.

 Whether Plotkin and Darling definitely shattered campaign spending records is somewhat unclear.
 The Wisconsin Ethics Commission, which monitors campaign finance in the state, has records dating back to 2008, Administrator Daniel A. Carlton Jr. said.
 Previous records have either been destroyed or are housed in a state building somewhere.
-But stricter campaign finance laws before 2015 and more modest spending in state legislative races as a result make it likely that new highs were set last year.
+But stricter campaign finance laws before 2015 and more modest spending in state legislative races back then make it likely that new highs were set last year.

 Democrats have introduced a bill in the Republican-controlled legislature that would apply limits on donations to and from political parties in Wisconsin, but Republicans ignored it.